Working from home? Here’s how to block distracting noises

 Many of us have been spending more time at home than ever before, and chances are unless you live by yourself in the middle of nowhere, at some point unwanted noise will have infiltrated your lockdown.

-Whether it’s cars passing nearby, a neighbor’s blaring music or the constant drone of a lawnmower, the trouble with sound is that – unlike light – it can be hard to block out completely.
+Whether it’s cars passing nearby, a neighbor’s blaring music, or the constant drone of a lawnmower, the trouble with sound is that—unlike light—it can be hard to block out completely.
 This is because it’s a pressure wave in air that readily diffracts around objects and easily passes through porous obstacles such as trees and shrubs.

 The wind and temperature gradient in the atmosphere also affects transmission of noise.
-This is why we may hear the noise from a distant motorway if the wind is blowing from that direction – or think the motorway has moved to the bottom of the garden on a cold still morning when there is a temperature inversion – this is when there are warmer layers of air above colder ones.
+This is why we may hear the noise from a distant motorway if the wind is blowing from that direction—or think the motorway has moved to the bottom of the garden on a cold still morning when there is a temperature inversion—this is when there are warmer layers of air above colder ones.

 Another issue with sound is that people living in a quiet area may be more seriously disturbed by the odd passing vehicle than people living in an area where traffic noise is more constant.